EASWAR17/ds_project/README.md

-# Heart Disease Prediction model
+# MINI PROJECT: Heart Disease Prediction model

 # AIM:
 To predict whether a person will have a heart disease or not from certain medical conditions using data science tools.